Shock G

 Gregory Edward Jacobs (born Gregory Edward Racker, August 25, 1963 – April 22, 2021), known professionally as Shock G and by his alter ego Humpty Hump, was an American rapper and musician who was best known as the lead vocalist of the hip-hop group Digital Underground.
-He was responsible for Digital Underground's "The Humpty Dance", 2Pac's breakthrough single "I Get Around", and co-producer of 2Pac's debut solo album 2Pacalypse Now (1991).
+He was responsible for Digital Underground's "The Humpty Dance", 2Pac's breakthrough single "I Get Around", and he was a co-producer of 2Pac's debut solo album 2Pacalypse Now (1991).

-Early life
+Early life, family, education and early career

-Gregory Edward Jacobs was born on August 25, 1963, in Queens, New York.
-He spent most of his childhood moving around the East Coast with his family, eventually settling in Tampa, Florida.
+Gregory Edward Racker was born on August 25, 1963, in Queens, New York City, New York.
+He spent most of his childhood in locations on the East Coast with his family, eventually settling in Tampa, Florida.
 As a drummer he won the 1978 "Most Talented" trophy at Greco Junior High School.
-As a result of his parents' divorce, he later relocated back to New York City.
-There he traded his drums in for a set of turntables upon discovering and marvelling over hip hop music while the art form was still in an underground developmental stage.
+As a result of his parents' divorce, he later relocated back to New York City, where he traded his drums in for a set of turntables upon discovering and marvelling over hip-hop while the art form was still in an underground developmental stage.
 He was mentored in the craft by his cousin Rene Negron (also known as DJ-Stretch), and their close friend Shawn Trone (also known as MC Shah-T of the parody-rap group No Face) who suggested Greg use the name "Shah-G".
 Jacobs liked the idea, but mistakenly thought his friend said Shock G, and began using that name instead.

-After returning to Tampa less than two years later, he dropped out of Chamberlain High School to form the Master Blasters, a mobile DJ crew which featured three DJs and four emcees at its height.
-They performed at parties and for crowds at Riverfront Park's outdoor Sunday gatherings, eventually capturing the interest of Tony Stone, a program director at WTMP radio, which was the city's primary R&B station.
-Stone offered Jacobs, who was sixteen at the time, a job DJing on the air, and for a short while, as "Gregory Racker", he was the youngest radio personality in central Florida with a regular time slot.
+He returned to Tampa less than two years later.
+He dropped out of Chamberlain High School and formed the Master Blasters, a mobile DJ crew which featured three DJs and four emcees at its height.
+They performed at parties and for crowds at Riverfront Park's outdoor Sunday gatherings, eventually capturing the interest of Tony Stone, a program director at radio station WTMP, the city's primary R&B station.
+Stone offered the 16-year-old Jacobs a job DJing on the air, and for a short while, as "Gregory Racker", he was the youngest radio personality in central Florida with a regular time slot.
 After being fired for playing the fifteen-minute-long album version of "(Not Just) Knee Deep" by Funkadelic in a five-minute time slot, and also after tensions with his father escalated, Jacobs found himself backpacking the United States for a few years, drifting through odd jobs and petty criminal adventures.
-It was during this excursion that his focus switched from DJing to keyboard playing, and while utilizing piano practice-rooms at music stores and colleges around the country, he effectively taught himself to play the piano.
+It was during this phase of his life that his focus switched from DJing to keyboard playing, and while utilizing piano practice-rooms at music stores and colleges around the country, he effectively taught himself to play the piano.